Helpful ways to collect donations

 Campaign completion

 Reached your target?
 Well done!
-Your defibrillator package will now be sent out to make your community heart-safe.
+Your defibrillator package will be sent out to you.

 Make sure to install your defibrillator somewhere out of direct sunlight, on a wall with an electrical supply for the cabinet's lighting and heating.
 A good spot might be on the wall of a corner house.
 Pick somewhere central in your area so everyone can get to it easily.